-Earlier this year, the Human Rights Campaign Foundation announced its two-year, grant-based partnership with Gilead Sciences, one of America’s leading pharmaceutical companies, to help address the disproportionate impact of HIV on Black and Latinx LGBTQ+ communities, particularly Black and Latinx LBGTQ+ youth.
+Earlier this year, the Human Rights Campaign Foundation announced its two-year, grant-based partnership with Gilead Sciences, one of America’s leading pharmaceutical companies, to help address the disproportionate impact of HIV on Black and Latine LGBTQ+ communities, particularly Black and Latine LBGTQ+ youth.
 The $3.2 million grant funds HRC Foundation’s programs, efforts and partnerships designed to combat the HIV epidemic, particularly the My Body, My Health initiative.

 One of those community-based organizations is BU Wellness in Indianapolis, Indiana, which serves to enhance the lives of those living with HIV.
 BU Wellness’ Interim Executive Director Jasmine Black says that the partnership will “help address these issues with marginalized communities by paying special attention to HIV/STI testing, prevention and sexual health.”